NextSDS Logo

 Inhalation

-If respiratory symptoms develop, move victim away from source of exposure and into fresh air in a position comfortable for breathing.
+move victim away from source of exposure and into fresh air in a position comfortable for breathing.
 If breathing is difficult, oxygen or artificial respiration should be administered by qualified personnel.
 If symptoms persist, seek medical attention.

-Symptoms: respiratory symptoms, shortness of breath, drowsiness, headaches, confusion, decreased coordination, visual disturbances and vomiting.
+Symptoms: shortness of breath, drowsiness, headaches, confusion, decreased coordination, visual disturbances and vomiting.
 Continued exposure can lead to hypoxia (inadequate oxygen), rapid breathing, cyanosis (bluish discoloration of the skin), numbness of the extremities, unconsciousness and death.

 Skin contact

-Symptoms: cryogenic burns or injury.
+Symptoms: cryogenic burns or injury

 Eye contact